zakkor/hrf/README.md

 > Like `grep`, but for HTML.

-Search through a multitude of files using (simplified!)
-CSS selectors.
+Search through a multitude of files using (simplified) CSS selectors.

 [See the documentation page for `hgrep`.](/hgrep.md)